jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-what if we need to **modify** the data inside the function?
+What if we need to **modify** the data inside the function?

 +++

-does the following compile?
+Does the following compile?

 ```rust [1-10|1-3|5-10|6|7|9]
 fn append_word(s: &String, word: &str) {